matthe-ai/matthe-ai/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Full Stack Web Development
-  - Building server-side applications with Django, a powerful Python web framework.
+  - Building server-side applications with Flask, a powerful Python web micro-framework.

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀